HexaSoftwareTech/x-ui/README.md

 > This feature and tutorial are provided by [FranzKafkaYu](https://github.com/FranzKafkaYu)

 The script has a built-in SSL certificate application function.
-To use this script to apply for a certificate, you have to methods:
+To use this script to apply for a certificate, you have two option:

-### 1. DNS (Cloudflare)
+### 1. DNS (Recommended)

 The following conditions must be met: